 There will come a time after you have your belly button pierced that you will want to change the jewelry.
 In order to avoid health risks such as infection, you must ensure that your piercing is fully healed before trying to change your belly button ring.

-The American Academy of Family Physicians notes that if you think you have an infection, you should contact your doctor prior to removing the jewelry.
-An infection needs to be able to drain.
-The belly button ring keeps the hole open so it can drain.
-If you remove the jewelry, the fluid will build up under the skin and cause an abscess.
+If you think you have an infection, you should contact your doctor prior to removing the jewelry.
+An infection needs to be able to drain and the belly button ring keeps the hole open so it can drain.
+If you remove the jewelry, the fluid could build up under the skin and cause an abscess.